Non-reciprocity is necessary for robust dimensional reduction and strong responses in stochastic topological systems

 \section{Abstract}

-Topological phases {exhibit edge responses that are robust} against deformations and defects.
-Such phases have recently been realized in stochastic systems, which model a large class of biological and chemical phenomena.
-However, general theoretical principles are lacking for these systems, such as the relation between the bulk topological invariant and observed edge responses, i.e. the celebrated bulk-edge correspondence.
-We show that contrary to established topological phases, stochastic systems require non-reciprocal (or non-Hermitian) transitions to have edge responses{, which holds across all dimensions and geometries.
-For both equilibrium and non-equilibrium steady} states, we demonstrate that stochastic edge responses grow dramatically with non-reciprocity while the quantum version plateaus. {Having established the necessity and importance of non-reciprocity for stochastic edge states, we point out fundamental theoretical and physical consequences of this result.
-Lastly, we} present a novel mechanism by which non-reciprocity engenders robust edge currents in stochastic systems.
-Our work establishes the crucial role of non-reciprocal interactions in permitting robust responses in {active} and living matter.
+Topological theory predicts the necessary conditions for robust dimensional reduction in a host of quantum and classical systems.
+Models have recently been proposed for stochastic systems which describe many biological and chemical phenomena.
+However, general theoretical principles are lacking for this class of systems, exemplified by the breakdown of the celebrated bulk-edge correspondence.
+We prove that contrary to topological phases in quantum and many classical systems, stochastic systems require non-reciprocal (or non-Hermitian) transitions for robust edge responses, which holds across all dimensions and geometries.
+We propose a novel explanation of hybridization that destroys edge responses in reciprocal (Hermitian) stochastic systems.
+Further, we show that stochastic steady states grow dramatically with non-reciprocity, in contrast to their quantum counterparts which plateaus.
+We analyze the resulting theoretical and physical consequences and how non-reciprocity mitigates the effects of hybridization towards robust edge states in equilibrium and non-equilibrium steady states.
+These results establishes the crucial role of non-reciprocal interactions for responses that are robust to random perturbations in active and living matter.